danielstegink/HollowKnight.CharmPatch/README.md

 # Recommended Charm Changer Settings

+Set Flukenest cost to 2

 Set Dreamshield cost to 2

 Set Grimmchild Attack Cooldown to 1.33

-Set Baldur Shell Blocks to 6

 OPTIONAL - Instead of using Joni's Kindness, you can set Joni's Blessing Health Increase to 60%